anthonychu/functions-log-suppression/README.md

 "AzureFunctionsJobHost:logging:logLevel:Function.HttpTrigger2.User": "Information"
 ```

-There's no way to configure levels for all user-initiated logs in a single settings.
+There's no way to configure levels for all user-initiated logs in a single setting.

 ## Common settings